 Once you have this letter in hand you can confidently search in your price range.
 Make a list of necessities that you think you’ll need, those that you can tolerate not having, and things you know you certainly don’t want.
 You'll want to be in a specific school district?
 Want a fenced yard?
 Is a one or a two-story home your choice?
 How many bedrooms and bathrooms do you need?
 How far away do you want to be from markets and restaurants?
 These are all details that you’ll need to consider instead of just throwing caution to the wind and start with a blanket search.

 Once you’ve narrowed down a few homes that you’ve seen either online or in person, let me know which ones you’d like to see further.
 It’s not a bad idea to drive by and through the neighborhood to see if the property lives up to its online pictures.
 Once you find a home you love, I will help you compile a solid offer that sellers are looking for.
 We will negotiate for your price and your terms until mutual acceptance is acquired.

 The transaction then moves on to a home inspection.
 This step is extremely important.
 You will be making a very large investment and knowing all you can about it just makes smart financial sense.
 Have a professional inspection and if there are any additional inspections I urge you to have those completed as well.
 A few hundred dollars now can save you thousands in the future over major repairs that you didn’t know about.

-Once the inspection contingency and any other addenda and contingencies are satisfied a real-estate closing attorney will put together the paperwork and title to your satisfaction.
+Once the inspection contingency and any other addenda and contingencies are satisfied, escrow will put together the paperwork and title to your satisfaction.
 I would be happy to walk you through this step personally until I can hand you over the keys to your new home.

 Ready to get started?
 Give me a call today or start your online search here for free and let me know how I can make your dreams of homeownership a reality. - OR START SEARCHING NOW